1. Ric O' Bary is the main "defender" in the documentary.

 - found within the central nervous system

-- link between the sensory and motor neurons
+- link between the sensory and motor neurons - Motor Output:

 - transmit information from the central nervous system to effectors (muscles, glands, organs that respond to impulses from motor neurons)